What Is 2 Of 20

 Q: What if the numbers aren't as easily divisible as 2 and 20?

 A: If the numbers are not easily divisible, you can still use the same methods.
-Simply perform the division to find the fraction, ratio, or percentage.
-For example, finding "7 of 33" would involve calculating 7/33 and converting to a decimal and then a percentage.
+In real terms, simply perform the division to find the fraction, ratio, or percentage.
+Here's one way to look at it: finding "7 of 33" would involve calculating 7/33 and converting to a decimal and then a percentage.

 Q: Is there a single "correct" answer to "2 of 20"?